 To see a few examples of the gratuity calculation formula, with an explanation, check the video below:

 Starting a new job brings with it the challenge of understanding various employment benefits, including gratuity.
-Our article for new employees in India provides essential tips for navigating your initial days in the workplace, understanding your compensation package, and ensuring you’re aware of your rights and benefits from day one.
+Our article for new employees in India provides essential tips for navigating your initial days in the workplace.
+It further talks about understanding your compensation package, and ensuring you’re aware of your rights and benefits from day one.

 Was this insightful? if yes, then do not forget to check our Labour Laws and Compliance online courses with exclusive discounts!